v-rgrace/Viva/Viva/glint/setup/add-new-questions.md

 1. Select the **+** button on the Questions page.
 2. Select **Add Section Section** to reveal the corresponding slider window.
-3. Provide a title and descriptive text for the section section in the boxes provided.
+3. Provide a title and descriptive text for the section in the boxes provided.
 4. Select **Save Changes.** Now the Survey Section appears as a row beneath your survey items, with brackets calling it out.

 :::image type="content" source="../../media/glint/setup/add-survey-section.png" alt-text="Screenshot of a Survey Section row.":::